maevadevs/Maevadevs-Node-Production-Checklist/security-checklist.md

 - Use parameterized queries or prepared statements: Don't inject user inputs into the sql query
 - `sqlmap` service can be used to test for SQL Injections

+## Command Injection Protection

+- Filter and sanitize all user inputs, both at the client-side (at submission) and server-side (before usage)
+- Sanitize URLs
+- Use `child_process.execFile` instead of `child_process.exec` if needed

+## Secure Transmission

+These can be done using `nmap`, `sslyze`, and `letsencrypt` services

+- Use SSL/TLS for all traffic with high grade ciphers
+- Test for ciphers, keys and renegotiation is properly configured
+- Test for certificate validity